-For homeowners who want to bring a touch of magic into their lives, storybook house plans can make their childhood dreams come true.
-Storybook home plans begin with an essentially cottage-styled home, adding with unique and charming elements such as stucco walls, delightful balconies and other whimsical touches.
+For homeowners who want to bring a touch of magic into their lives, storybook house plans such as the Terrebonne can make their childhood dreams come true.
+Storybook home plans begin with an essentially cottage-styled home, adding unique and charming elements such as stucco walls, delightful balconies and other whimsical touches.
 The result is a house that looks like it came straight out of the pages of a storybook.

 Storybook house plans work especially well in settings that are surrounded by nature, where the fanciful home can blend into a picturesque view.
 The following is a look at the history and elements of these imaginative homes.